Raja Ram Mohan Roy: Christianity and the early rule of the East India Company (1795–1828)

 In 1797, Raja Ram Mohan reached Calcutta and became a bania (moneylender), mainly to lend to the Englishmen of the Company living beyond their means.
 Ram Mohan also continued his vocation as pandit in the English courts and started to make a living for himself.
 He began learning Greek and Latin.

 In 1799, Carey was joined by missionary Joshua Marshman and the printer William Ward at the Danish settlement of Serampore.

 From 1803 until 1815, Ram Mohan served the East India Company's "Writing Service", commencing as private clerk (Munshi) to Thomas Woodroffe, Registrar of the Appellate Court at Murshidabad (whose distant nephew, John Woodroffe—also a magistrate—and later lived off the Maha Nirvana Tantra under the pseudonym Arthur Avalon).
 Roy resigned from Woodroffe's service and later secured employment with John Digby, a Company collector, and Ram Mohan spent many years at Rangpur and elsewhere with Digby, where he renewed his contacts with Hariharananda.
 William Carey had by this time settled at Serampore and the old trio renewed their profitable association.
 William Carey was also aligned now with the English Company, then head-quartered at Fort William, and his religious and political ambitions were increasingly intertwined.

-While in Murshidabad, in 1804 Raja Ram Mohan Roy wrote Tuhfat-ul-Muwahhidin (A Gift to Monotheists) in Persian with an introduction in Arabic.
+While in Murshidabad, in 1804 Roy wrote Tuhfat-ul-Muwahhidin (A Gift to Monotheists) in Persian with an introduction in Arabic.
 Bengali had not yet become the language of intellectual discourse.
 The importance of Tuhfat-ul-muwahhidin lies only in its being the first known theological statement of one who achieved later fame and notoriety as a Vedantin.
-On its own, it is unremarkable, perhaps of interest only to a social historian because of its amateurish eclecticism.
-Tuhfat was, after all, available as early as 1884 in the English translation of Maulavi Obaidullah EI Obaid, published by the Adi Brahmo Samaj.
-Raja Ram Mohan Roy did not know the Upanishad at this stage in his intellectual development.
+His biographer Bruce Carlisle Robinson finds this work unremarkable, perhaps of interest only to a social historian because of its amateurish eclecticism.
+Roy did not know the Upanishads at this stage in his intellectual development.
+Tuhfat became available in 1884 in the English translation of Maulavi Obaidullah EI Obaid, published by the Adi Brahmo Samaj.